crolllab/crolllab_v3/_members/vinciane-monod.md

   email: vinciane.monod@agroscope.admin.ch
 ---

-PhD student [co-supervised with Katia Gindro and Valérie Hofstetter, Agroscope]
+Vinciane was a PhD student working on esca disease of grapevine [co-supervised with Katia Gindro and Valérie Hofstetter, Agroscope].
+She graduated in 2024 and is now working at Agroscope as a postdoctoral scientist.